OpenTSDB/opentsdb.net/docs/source/user_guide/writing.rst

 Writing Data
 ============

 You may want to jump right in and start throwing data into your TSD, but to really take advantage of OpenTSDB's power and flexibility, you may want to pause and think about your naming schema.
-After you've done that, you can procede to pushing data over the Telnet or HTTP APIs, or use an existing tool with OpenTSDB support such as 'tcollector'.
+After you've done that, you can proceed to pushing data over the Telnet or HTTP APIs, or use an existing tool with OpenTSDB support such as 'tcollector'.

 Naming Schema
 ^^^^^^^^^^^^^